Aggressive PHP Smart Caching

-- Cache according to an interval.
-In this manner, one would set a "refresh rate" according to which all cached files are refreshed.
+- Cache entries must redetermine freshness according to an interval.
+In other words, there is a "refresh rate" according to which all cached files are checked for stale entries.

 - This system should neither rely on a cron script nor any other mechanism to explicitly push cached content, nor have to know where/if these cacheable scripts exist.

-- Cached files should be stored in a centralized location, not relative to the actual script whose output was cached, so that the entire cache can be flushed easily.
+- Cached files should be stored in a centralized, writable location, not relative to the actual script whose output was cached.
+This is because the entire web site should not be writable by the web server, nor should FTP have to be used to save the cache files.

 - Only GET requests should be cached, not POST.
 POST actions will differ from user to user and therefore should be excluded from the cache.